For highly capable students in grades kindergarten-two:

 The intermediate program consists of the cluster grouping model.
 Highly capable students at each grade level are clustered together within a mixed-ability classroom.
 This provides the opportunity for students in the Highly Capable Program to be with others who think the same way they do as well as receive instruction that is appropriate to their individual intellectual levels.
 Strategies to meet the needs of highly capable learners at this level include curriculum compacting, differentiated instruction, and content acceleration.
 The cluster model enables students to stay in their neighborhood school, fostering connections with peers.
 In Camas School District, cluster grouping is provided in every elementary school.

-In terms of mathematics, during the forecasting process in the spring of the fifth grade year, multiple data points will be used to identify the appropriate 6th grade math placement for each student.
+In terms of mathematics, during the forecasting process in the spring of the fifth-grade year, multiple data points will be used to identify the appropriate sixth-grade math placement for each student.

 For highly capable students in middle school: